 Finding yourself in a car accident can feel overwhelming and scary, especially with a seemingly never-ending to-do list after the fact.
 You must file a police report, seek medical attention, contact your insurance, legally settle the matter with any other parties involved, and find a way to repair your car after the accident.
 It can take months to get everything sorted and returned to normal after a car accident.

 However, once all of that is said and done, the accident is not just a distant memory to quickly forget.
-In fact, the record of that accident can linger on your car insurance long after the bumpers have been repaired.
+The record of that accident can linger on your car insurance long after the bumpers have been repaired.
 How long do accidents stay on your record?
-The exact timeline can vary depending on your car insurance provider, and while that record is on your case you will likely have to pay higher insurance premiums.
+The exact timeline can vary depending on your car insurance provider, and while that record is on your case, you will likely have to pay higher insurance premiums.

 Have you been in a car accident and are worried about what this will do to your insurance?
 You have come to the right place.
 We will go over how car accidents are recorded in the state of California, how accidents impact your insurance rates, how long these impacts last, and how you can work to lower your insurance rates after a car accident.